Facebook has announced the birth of Libra, a cryptocurrency that adds more weight to the ambitions to dominate communication and global business.

 It is a concern that must be taken seriously.
 Facebook tends to launch products and services in a disruptive way, only worrying later (and only when called back) the consequences on society and democracy.
 In short?
 He has already shown in the past that he has little regard for public protection.

-This is why consumers and legislators must evaluate very carefully (and already some forecast proved blatantly wrong).
-Is Libra a real innovation or a way to circumvent restrictions on financial practices and products that are potentially harmful to society and democracy?
+This is why consumers and legislators must evaluate very carefully (and already some forecast proved to be dramatically incorrect).
+Is Libra a real innovation or a way to get around restrictions on financial practices and products that are potentially harmful to society and democracy?

 If the word democracy still applies

 Facebook's entry into the financial industry is a threat to democracies and citizens of the world.
-It is just as bad as disinformation and data manipulation, phenomena amplified by the entry of the Social network on the global chessboard.
+It is exactly as disinformation and data manipulation are, phenomena amplified by the entry of the social network onto the global stage.

 It may be difficult for world leaders to understand that this is an emergency.
-There is a risk that once again the potential damages will be underestimated or ignored.
+There is a risk that this time too the potential damage will be underestimated or ignored.

 Facebook has the ability to create a currency that allows more freedom and anonymity through the blockchain.
 Or a currency that increases transaction control and tracking.
 A currency that helps a better distribution of wealth, or that concentrates it even more in the hands of a few.
 What will you choose?